Triumph of Bacchus (Wautier)

 The Triumph of Bacchus is a painting by the Walloon artist Michaelina Wautier.
-It was painted between 1650 and 1656 and is considered one of Wautier's greatest works, as well as one of her largest.
-Based on classical texts, the picture shows a procession with the drunken god Bacchus at its centre, surrounded by other humans, satyrs and animals.
+It was painted between 1650 and 1656 and is one of Wautier's greatest works, as well as her largest.
+Based on classical texts, the picture shows a procession with the drunken god Bacchus at its centre, surrounded by other humans, satyrs, and animals.
+It is notable for its large number of nude male figures, something uncommon from a woman artist in this period.

 It was possibly commissioned to be part of the large collection of art amassed by Archduke Leopold Willhelm; in any case by 1659 it was noted in an inventory of the collection.

-It now hangs in the Kunsthistoriches Museum, Vienna.
+It now hangs in the Kunsthistorisches Museum, Vienna.